WeirdMidas/SkySceneAddon/README.md

   - 6GB of RAM the app needs to use 128mb to compress.
 With the compression period occurring every 60 seconds.
   - 8GB of RAM the app needs to use 192MB to compress.
 With the compression period occurring every 90 seconds.
   - 12GB of RAM or more the app needs to use 256MB to compress.
 With the compression period occurring every 90 seconds.
+- Exclusive compatibility optimizations.
+Like UFFD GC garbage collection if the user kernel is compatible with userfaultd.
+Flag of all MGLRU generations if the device has compatibility and some others.
 - Introduce hybrid swap!
 A virtual memory management technique that combines swapfile + zram + ppr, allowing swapping costs to be reduced by up to 27% and still increasing effective memory by 17% even with 1gb of swapfile, It also exponentially reduces writes to storage by allowing a more beneficial swapfile reclaim.
 As such, it can only be used to its full potential on devices with PPR (per-process reclaim) which are only found on phones with qualcomm processors.
-And hybrid swap is also required to activate the swapfile (if you use it together with ZRAM), if you do not have a snapdragon processor, hybrid swap can still be used, but only swapfile + zram, excluding ppr from the list (excluding swapping costs, reduced storage degradation and improved effective memory increase)
+And hybrid swap is also required to activate the swapfile (if you use it together with ZRAM), if you do not have a snapdragon processor, hybrid swap can still be used, but only swapfile + zram, excluding ppr from the list (excluding swapping costs, reduced storage degradation and improved effective memory increase).
 - Customizable ZRAM size, compression algorithm and whether or not to use ZRAM dedup (needs kernel support), the size is ranging from 0G to 6G.
-And the module will try to have the lowest compression rate of 2.8x, with the attempt to achieve average compression equal to or above the ideal rate of modern Androids of 3.1x
+And the module will try to have the lowest compression rate of 2.8x, with the attempt to achieve average compression equal to or above the ideal rate of modern Androids of 3.1x.
-- Customizable swapfile size (needs hybrid swap active to use with ZRAM), ranges from 0G to 3G
+- Customizable swapfile size (needs hybrid swap active to use with ZRAM), ranges from 0G to 3G.
-- SELinux can still be enabled
+- SELinux can still be enabled.

 ## Requirement

 - ARM64-v8a (64-bit)
 - Magisk or KSU Most updated version if possible
-- Android 12-15
+- Android 8-15
 - Have 2GB or more of memory in order to maximize the module's efficiency

 ## Installation